couchbase/query/docs/n1ql-preview-model.md

-# The Couchbase Query Model&mdash;A Preview
+# N1QL from Couchbase&mdash;A Preview of the Query Model

 by Gerald Sangudi

 * Status: DRAFT
 * Latest: [n1ql-preview-model](https://github.com/couchbaselabs/query/blob/master/docs/n1ql-preview-model.md)
-* Modified: 2013-08-20
+* Modified: 2013-08-30

 ## Introduction

 Couchbase is the leading next-generation, high-performance, scale-out, document-oriented database.
-The Couchbase query model aims to meet the query needs of Couchbase users and applications at scale.
+N1QL (pronounced "nickel") is a new query language from Couchbase.
+N1QL aims to meet the query needs of Couchbase users and applications at scale, and to offer a sound abstraction for next-generation databases and their users.

-This paper previews the Couchbase approach to querying.
+This paper previews the N1QL query model, which underlies the query language.
 It is written for readers who are familiar with database concepts.
 This paper is a conceptual overview, and not a tutorial, reference manual, or explication of syntax.
-It presents the overall Couchbase approach, and not a specific feature set associated with a product release or point in time.
+It presents the overall N1QL approach, and focuses on the subset of features available in a preview release from Couchbase.

-The following sections discuss the Couchbase data model; the Couchbase query model; and the new query language N1QL (pronounced "nickel"), which is the first flavor and incarnation of the Couchbase query model.
+The following sections discuss N1QL in terms of the data model; the query model; and the query language, which is a flavor and incarnation of the query model.

 ## Data model

 The data model, or how data is organized, is a defining characteristic of any database.
-Couchbase is both a key-value and document-oriented database.
-Every data value in Couchbase is associated with an immutable primary key.
-For data values that have structure and are not opaque, those values are encoded as JSON documents, with each document mapped to a primary key.
+Couchbase, and any N1QL database, is both a key-value and document-oriented database.
+Every data value is associated with an immutable primary key.
+For data values that have structure and are not opaque, those values are encoded as documents (JSON or equivalent), with each document mapped to a primary key.

-We start with the conceptual basis of the Couchbase data model.
-In database formalism, the Couchbase data model is based on Non-First Normal Form, or N1NF.
-This model is a superset and generalization of the relational model, which requires data normalization to First Normal Form (1NF) and advocates further normalization to Third Normal Form (3NF).
-We examine the relational model and its normalization principles, and then proceeed to the Couchbase N1NF model and its encoding in JSON documents.
+We start with the conceptual basis of the N1QL data model.
+In database formalism, the data model is based on Non-First Normal Form, or N1NF (hence the name N1QL).
+This model is a superset and generalization of the relational model.
+The relational model requires data normalization to First Normal Form (1NF) and advocates further normalization to Third Normal Form (3NF).
+We examine the relational model and its normalization principles, and then proceeed to the N1QL data model.

 ### Relational model and normalization